 As with every other vector, we can find the distance between two embeddings.
 The closer the two embeddings are to each other, the more similar their context.
 We will use this approach in our application.

-To quickly generate a project template with all necessary dependencies, one may use https://start.spring.io/
+To quickly generate a project template with all necessary dependencies, one may use https://start.spring.io/.

-At the moment of writing this article, Spring AI version 1.0.0-M6 has not yet been published in the central Maven repository and is only available in the Spring repository.
+At the moment of writing this article, Spring AI version 1.0.0-M4 has not yet been published in the central Maven repository and is only available in the Spring repository.
 That's why we need to add a link to that repo in our as well:

 As a next step, we need to configure our property file.
 By default, Spring uses or file.
 In this example, I'm using the YAML format.
 You may reformat code into if you feel more comfortable working with this format.

-As the main purpose of this article is to show the ease of Spring AI integration with Amazon Bedrock embedding models, we will not go deeper into other configurations.
+As the main purpose of this article is to show the ease of Spring AI integration with embedding models, we will not go deeper into other configurations.
 You may find more config options in the Spring docs.

 Let's create two files in the resource folder.

 The first one is the JSON-formatted "database" of items in our shop.
-Every item will have the following parameters: Id, Name, and Description.
+Every Item will have the following parameters: Id, Name, and Description.
 I named this file samples.json and saved it in the resource folder.

 The second one is a list of embeddings of the product description.
 I executed embeddings API in a separate application and saved responses for every single product into a separate file, .
 I'll not share the whole file here, as it will make the article unreadable, but you still can download it from the GitHub repo of this project I shared at the beginning of the article.